heichblatt/heichblatt.github.io/_posts/2015-11-24-openvpn-bridge-libvirt.md

     systemctl enable openvpn@libvirt-bridge
     systemctl start openvpn@libvirt-bridge

-On your local machine, install OpenVPN, download `ca.crt`, `server.key`, `client.crt` and `client.key` from your server and put them in one directory.
+On your local machine, install OpenVPN, download `ca.crt`, `client.crt` and `client.key` from your server and put them in one directory.
 On SELinux-enabled machines this directory should be under `~/.cert`.
 Then we add our `client.conf`, which should look like this:

     client
     remote YOUR_SERVERS_PUBLIC_IP 1194